Tsaousis/HCI-NTUA/README.md

 # HCI-NTUA

-### Are you in a desperate search to find a mate for your pet rare Chinchilla pet, but despite the time and effort you have wasted you have not found one yet?
+### Are you in a desperate search to find a mate for your rare Chinchilla pet, but despite the time and effort you have wasted you have not found one yet?

 ## The waiting is over!